waudbygroup/NMRAnalysis.jl/docs/src/analyses/relaxation.md

 ## Noise Estimation

-Noise levels for peak integrals are calculated by integrating a matching region of noise and taking the standard deviation across diffusion gradient strengths.
+Noise levels for peak integrals are calculated by integrating a matching region of noise and taking the standard deviation across relaxation delays.
 This approach relies on good quality baselines for accurate noise estimation.